rolod0x/rolod0x/README.md

   chains in the future).
 - Should work on Chrome, Chromium, Brave, or any other browser in the Chrome family.
 - _May_ work on Firefox - not yet tested, but planned (see https://github.com/aspiers/rolod0x/issues/19).
+- [Command-line version](./docs/user-manual.md#cli) for translating addresses output on the terminal.
 - Named using [a triple pun](./docs/FAQ.md#name).

 ## Installation <a name="installation"></a>